iszell/siziolib/README.md

-# siziolibv3: Siz's I/O library v3
+# siziolib: Siz's I/O library v4

 # 1. Introduction
-The IOLibV3 is a modular hardware detection and IRq loader framework for the Commodore 264 series of computers.
+The IOLib is a modular hardware detection and IRq loader framework for the Commodore 264 series of computers.
 Main goal of development was to create a totally asynchronous loader system that can be used together with any IRq handlers and is compatible with as many